mprzodala/eventrix/getting-started.md

   );
 }
 ```
 `useEventrixState` hook also give you posibility to update used state.
-This hook is similar to `useState` but dont have initial value.
-Remember this is eventrix state and you can share this state with other component in Your app.
+This hook is similar to `useState` but don't have initial value.
+Remember, this is eventrix state and you can share this state with other component in Your app.

-This two component use the same state
+These two components use the same state
 ```jsx
 import React from 'react';
 import { useEventrixState } from 'eventrix/react';